Your Essential Data Breach Response Plan Template

 Seeing the Team in Action: A Ransomware Scenario

 Picture this: you walk in Monday morning and every critical server is locked down with a ransom note on the screen.
+Sophos' 2024 State of Ransomware report found that the average ransom payment reached $2.73 million in 2024--a 500% increase from 2023.
 This is where your pre-defined team proves its worth.

 The Incident Commander immediately gets the DBRT together, sets up a "war room" (physical or virtual), and establishes a secure way to communicate.
 Their first order is simple: confirm what's happening and figure out how badly business operations are hit.